TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- NAT wasn't working with setup:
+	- client = Cone
+	- server = symmetric with random increments
+		- actually.. given random increments it is impossible to do without traversing the entire range by the conic side
+		- with normal symmetric the conic side would just brute it and be very likely to succeed on this or the next session
+		- so our traversal works as intended for now
+		- we could try tomorrow with more sent packets
+			- i.e. with more settings.num_brute_force_packets

 - Balance szturm, either way more expensive or less velocity
 	- it's way more powerful than e.g. szturm